psaris/funq/README.md

 # funq
-A Functional Introduction to Machine Learning in Q
+Fun Q: A Functional Introduction to Machine Learning in Q